Effective Fall 2025, DGS will become the Division of Exploratory Studies. Same mission; new name.

 Yes

 Students who are Undeclared are assigned to the DGS Undeclared Advisors.
-Students are not assigned to a specific advisor, unless they are on academic probation, and may choose which advisor in DGS to meet with regularly.
+Students are not assigned to a specific advisor, unless they are on academic warning, formerly called academic probation, and may choose which advisor in DGS to meet with regularly.

-Students who earn a semester GPA below a 2.00 will be placed on academic probation and be required to fully participate in the DGS Program for Academic Support and Success (PASS).
-In order to be removed from probation, students must earn both a semester and cumulative GPA above a 2.00.
+Students who earn a semester GPA below a 2.00 will be placed on academic warning, formerly called academic probation, and be required to fully participate in the DGS Program for Academic Support and Success (PASS).
+In order to be removed from warning, students must earn both a semester and cumulative GPA above a 2.00.

 Students may add a course during the first ten instructional days and may drop a course during the first eight weeks of instruction for a full semester course.
 Students may add a course that meets only during the first or second 8 weeks of a semester during the first five instructional days and may drop such a course during the first four weeks of instruction.